 - The green building sector is outpacing overall construction growth in the United States and will continue to rise.
 By 2018, green construction will directly contribute 1.1 million jobs and $75.6 billion in wages by 2018 in the United States.
 The industry’s direct contribution to U.S. Gross Domestic Product (GDP) is also expected to reach $303.5 billion from 2015-2018.
 LEED building construction projects are estimated contribute 386,000 jobs and $26.2 billion in wages by 2018.
 7

 - As of May 2018, more than 19.8 billion square feet of building space is LEED-certified worldwide and an approximately 2.2 million square feet achieves LEED certification each day.

 LEED buildings perform better and are internationally acclaimed

-- LEED is the international standard of excellence in green building, with more than 72,500 LEED projects in over 150 countries as of August 2015.
+- LEED is the international standard of excellence in green building, with more than 93,800 LEED projects in 167 countries and territories.

 - LEED projects are getting results across the board, scoring an average ENERGY STAR score of 89 points out of a possible 100.
 In a study of 7,100 certified construction projects, more than 90 percent were improving energy performance by at least 10 percent.

 Green buildings use natural resources efficiently, lowering both utility bills and impact on the environment